 3. Enjoy long daylight hours if you travel during June or July

-We had a great time enjoying long daylight hours in Okinawa when we travelled between June to July.
+We had a great time enjoying long daylight hours in Okinawa when we traveled between June to July.
 The day started at 5.30am and lasted till 7.30pm.
 We could cover so many daylight-dependent places and activities within a day, e.g. snorkeling, hiking.

-4. Free Wifi is widely available in Okinawa
+4. Free WiFi is widely available in Okinawa

 5. Get discount coupons from Naha Airport

-You can get discount coupons from airport that entitles you to 10% off a list of attractions in Okinawa.
+You can get discount coupons from the airport that entitles you to 10% off a list of attractions in Okinawa.
 Don’t forget to get Aeon and Don Quijote brochures too – I had some really great cashback and discount when I made purchases from these popular stores.

 6. Public transportation is limited in Okinawa

 Okinawa’s monorail (Yuirail) is expensive and only travel from Airport to Shuri station, which is less than 20% of the length of the island.
 There are very limited tourist attractions along this line.
-Buses are available but I read that it’s expensive and infrequent especially when travelling further out of Naha.
+Buses are available but I read that it’s expensive and infrequent especially when traveling further out of Naha.